henrychyy/ECE_M202A_MASK/README.md

 ## Part 3: Keyword Recognizer and Print Characters
---
+---
 ### Function
 The LED panel embedded in the facial mask can display characters when it detects keywords.
 ###Demo
 [![Keyword Detection - Character](http://img.youtube.com/vi/60HjuuUjA8w/0.jpg)](http://www.youtube.com/watch?v=60HjuuUjA8w "Keyword Detection - Character")

 ## Strength and Weakness
---
+---
 Strength:
-Applied machine learning on microcontroller.
+- Applied machine learning on microcontroller.

-Overall keyword detection accuracy is 96%.
+- Overall keyword detection accuracy is 96%.

-Users can easily train the classifier by using the provided arduino program.
+- Users can easily train the classifier by using the provided arduino program.

-Users can customize the LED output pattern easily.
+- Users can customize the LED output pattern easily.

 Weakness:
-Limited size of the dataset due to the small memory on Arduino Nano 33 BLE Sense
+- Limited size of the dataset due to the small memory on Arduino Nano 33 BLE Sense

-The accuracy of some keywords is not robust as desired and needs to improve.
+- The accuracy of some keywords is not robust as desired and needs to improve.

-The physical layout of the circuit needs to revise to improve the user’s experience.
+- The physical layout of the circuit needs to revise to improve the user’s experience.

 ## Future Direction
---
+---
 1. Build an IOS/Android App to connect the Arduino board through BLE.
 The users can control the LED mask and monitor the status of the facial mask.
 For example, users can change patterns, functions or colors they prefer.
 And also can set the four hours alarm to remind changing the inner facial mask for health issues.

 2. Use the Raspberry Pi as our mini-computer, and thus can implement more function to our LED because RPI can run multiple programs at same time.
 With Raspberry Pi we can use voice recognition API from Google Cloud or iFLYTEK, which provides better accuracy and has natural language processing techniques that helps us determine the emotion of the user.

 ## Contribution
---
+---
 - Hongyi Chen:
    - Research the method for deploying machine learning on microcontroller.
    - Train the keyword-detection classifier by developing a python program.
    - Convert the classifier code from Python to C and deploy to the arduino board.
    - Physical connection of the circuit.

-Rui Lin:
+-Rui Lin:
-Collect the dataset by using an arduino program.
+ - Collect the dataset by using an arduino program.
-Set up LED matrix by using NeoMatrix and Neopixel Library Develop a Arduino program to combine the machine learning result and the LED pattern together Optimize the transitions and animations for the LED display.
+ - Set up LED matrix by using NeoMatrix and Neopixel Library
+ - Develop a Arduino program to combine the machine learning result and the LED pattern together
+ - Optimize the transitions and animations for the LED display.

 ## Reference